nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/honey-raes-get-emps-cust.md

 4. Finally, implement this change in the endpoint for getting a customer by `Id`.

-5. Update the service ticket and customer endpoints accordingly.
+5. Update the service ticket endpoint accordingly.

 ## Including related data
 One of the principles of Object Oriented Programming is the concept of _composition_.
 This is the idea that we can use many object types to compose the properties of another object type.
 For example, in `HoneyRaesAPI` we have a `ServiceTicket` class that has an `EmployeeId` property on it that is supposed to match the `Id` property on an instance of the `Employee` class.
 From that perspective, we can say that the `ServiceTicket` _has an_ `Employee`.
 Because this is a many-to-one relationship, even though there is no property on the `Employee` class to indicate this, any given employee can have many `ServiceTicket`s.